jishan33/Solar-panel-rebate-app/README.md

 Run `./bin/jishan_solar_rebate`

-This is a command line application rather than a library so no need to add anything to your Gemfile.
+This is a command-line application rather than a library so no need to add anything to your Gemfile.

 Script to run the application has been included in the `bin` directory for ease of use.